 World-renowned Spoleto arts festival opens in Charleston

 CHARLESTON, S.C.
-(AP) — Charleston's world-renowned Spoleto Festival USA is opening 17 days of operas, plays, chamber music and jazz.
+(AP) — Charleston is opening 17 days of operas, plays, chamber music and jazz Friday as the world-renowned Spoleto Festival USA returns.

 The spotlighted performance is the opera "Salome."
 Spoleto plans a contemporary retelling of the 1905 Richard Strauss opera.
 It is based on an Oscar Wilde play of the same name about the Biblical story of the woman who asked for the head of John the Baptist.